Wednesday, 30 December 2020

 Krishna then tells Arjuna that it is Himself (and not Arjuna) who will in reality destroy the evil soldiers in the Kurukshetra battle.
 He tells Arjuna to simply be His instrument ("nimitta matram bhava").
 Arjuna was afraid of the sin of participating in this war between good and evil; here Krishna tells him that it is He (who always stands by the good) who is the real destroyer of evil.

 At this stage, the Cosmic Form becomes too much for Arjuna to bear.
-Trembling in fear, he joins in palms in respect, he prostrates before Krishna.
+Trembling in fear, he joins in palms in respect, and prostrates before Krishna.

 He then apologises to Krishna, saying that he had mistakenly thought of Him as simply his relative (Krishna took birth as Arjuna's cousin) and had therefore insulted Him as a joke on many occasions, not knowing of His true identity and greatness as God.
 For this conduct, he apologises profusely, asking Krishna to forgive him.